Skip to main content

 By Supporter Stories

-75-year old Perla Gabuya from Bournemouth was a Mental Health Nurse in the community for over 25 years when she found her love for the NHS and for giving back.
+As a Mental Health Nurse in the community for over 25 years, she found her love for the NHS and for giving back but when did Perla’s passion for walking begin?

 Sadly, in 2015, Perla was diagnosed with breast cancer and went on to have a mastectomy.
 Four years later she also had a craniotomy as her doctors found a tumour in her right ear.
 This led Perla to lose her hearing in her right ear.